joey-qytyku/OS-90-fixed/docs/README.md

 # Warnings

 Have at least 72 KB of conventional memory free at all times.
+Do not use an expanded memory manager.

 # Editions